-An engine for outreach, JTS is committed to introducing religious alternatives in Israel and eastern Europe through its collaboration with the Schechter Institute of Jewish Studies; training a new Russian Jewish intelligentsia through Project Judaica, its Jewish studies program in Moscow; and raising a generation of literate and observant Jews in North America through its intensive work with the Ramah camps and Schechter schools.
+An engine for outreach, JTS is committed to introducing religious alternatives in Israel and eastern Europe through its collaboration with the Schechter Institute of Jewish Studies; training a new Jewish intelligentsia in Ukraine through Project Judaica, its Jewish studies program in Kyiv; and raising a generation of literate and observant Jews in North America through its intensive work with the Ramah camps and Schechter schools.
 JTS is also committed to providing adults with Jewish knowledge and experience through a panoply of innovative programs, helping to create a responsible and informed Conservative Jewish voice on public issues, from religious pluralism in Israel to bioethics.

 Our multifaceted community is committed to making Judaism come alive for new generations, to bring the richness and vitality of traditional Jewish values into the 21st century.